First Alert Forecast: remains of Laura to bring quick storm chance this weekend

 Sunday: In the wake of the brush with the remnants of Laura, a batch of drier air will hack storm chances to 10%.
 Also expect sun and highs in the upper 80s and lower 90s amid a fresh northwesterly breeze.

-New tropical storm development is very unlikely anywhere in the Atlantic Basin Friday but a healthier possibility exists in or just east of the Caribbean Sea by Tuesday.
+New tropical storm development is unlikely anywhere in the Atlantic Basin t but a healthier possibility exists in or just east of the Caribbean Sea by early next week.
+Remember...
 September is the statistical peak of Atlantic Hurricane Season.

 Catch your seven-day forecast for Wilmington right here.
 Or extend your outlook to ten days for whatever spot you like with your WECT Weather App.
 Track those weekend storm odds hour-by-hour there too!